 “Create responsive email templates fast without any HTML skills.”

-Stripo is a free online email builder with drag-n-drop and HTML editor modes.
-Stripo provides its users with library of content modules for storing the most frequently used email elements, and embedded photo editor for building email banners.
+Stripo is a free email template builder with drag-n-drop and HTML editor modes.
+Stripo provides its users with a library of content modules for storing the most frequently used email elements and components.
+It also offers an embedded photo editor for building email banners.

-There are up to 300 free HTML templates.
-Their selection of email templates can be sorted by type, industry or season, which makes choosing a template easier.
+There are up to 300 free HTML email templates.
+Their selection of responsive email templates can be sorted by type, e-commerce, industry or season, which makes choosing a template easier.

 With Stripo, you can build interactive email elements, such as image rollover effect, CSS-animated buttons and countdown timers from inside the editor.